CelluleProjet/TiPi99/README.md

 ## 'Serial' Tab: Starting page
 > [!Caution]
 > The _TP99 device_ once turned on automatically searches for a serial connection for 5 seconds during which the device LED flashes.
 If the serial connection is not found, the device enters the 'logger' mode and starts recording new data, **overwriting** the old data in memory.
-For this reason it is necessary to start the search of the _TP99 device_ **before** connecting it by USB cable.
+For this reason, it is necessary to start the search of the _TP99 device_ **before** connecting it by USB cable.

 ![Tab_1_Serial_Connect](https://github.com/user-attachments/assets/4ed5ae32-a4a6-447d-84db-d9b1866fce52)